 - Auto and homeowners policies might require you to make temporary repairs to protect your property from further damage.
-Your policy in most cases should cover the cost of these temporary repairs, so keep all receipts.
-If repairs do not allow for the adjustor to see the damage, you could have difficulties getting your claim paid.
+Your policy in most cases should cover the cost of these temporary repairs; keep all receipts documenting any temporary repairs.
+If repairs do not allow for the adjuster to see the damage, you could have difficulties getting your claim paid.

 - Maintain any damaged personal property for the adjuster to inspect.
 Take photographs or video when possible of the damage before making temporary repairs.